-Containers are small (tens of megabytes in size) and use less resources than gigabyte virtual machines (VMs), which they replace.
-A Docker container doesn’t each require its own OS, and all share the same kernel, so servers can host more containers than VM; a single VM can take the place of a physical server and run many containers.
+Containers are small (tens of megabytes in size) and use less resources than virtual machines (VM).
+A container doesn’t require its own OS instance; multiple containers share the same kernel, so a single server can host more containers than VM; a single VM can take the place of a physical server and run many containers.

 What are Kubernetes and Docker, respectively, used for?

-Because Kubernetes and Docker both help organizations intelligently manage containerized applications, some confusion has emerged.
-Kubernetes is now sometimes used as shorthand for an entire container environment based on Docker and Kubernetes.
+Because Kubernetes and Docker both involve containerized applications, some confusion has emerged.
+Making matters worse, Kubernetes is sometimes used as shorthand for a full container environment with both Docker and Kubernetes.

 - Scale up and scale down based on demand

 - Provide communication among containers

 Kubernetes is a container orchestrator that works with Docker containers or other OCI-compliant containers.
 It coordinates clusters of nodes in production—at scale—to accomplish all the tasks listed above.
 Kubernetes works around the concept of pods, which are scheduling units that can include one or more containers.
 Multiple instances of each pod are distributed among nodes to provide high availability.

 What to keep in mind when using Kubernetes and Docker

 Containers and Kubernetes can require significant planning.
 Here are some common questions asked by those who are just getting started:

 How do Kubernetes and Docker relate to each other?